 of Growing Smiles

 Many parents learn that their child needs drastic orthodontic treatment once all of their permanent teeth have grown in.
-Dr. Jones offers Phase 1 Pediatric Orthodontics that help tackle orthodontic issues early on, preventing the need for invasive and drastic treatments when they get older.
+Dr. Jones and Dr. Hanson offer Phase 1 Pediatric Orthodontics that help tackle orthodontic issues early on, preventing the need for invasive and drastic treatments when they get older.
 The American Association of Orthodontists recommends that children should receive orthodontic screenings around the age of seven.
-At Willow Bend Orthodontics, we’re happy to offer free consultation for new patients, just give us a call to discuss treatment with phase one pediatric orthodonticsin Plano, TX!
+At Willow Bend Orthodontics of Plano, we’re happy to offer free consultation for new patients, just give us a call to discuss treatment with phase one pediatric orthodonticsin Plano, TX!

 for Phase 1 Pediatric Orthodontics?

 - 16 Years of Experience Helping Growing Smiles Shine

 The primary goal of Phase 1 Pediatric Orthodontic work is to correct issues that we spot while your child’s smile is still growing.
 That way, there’s a higher chance that their permanent adult teeth will grow in straighter and healthier.
 The primary teeth help pave the way for their permanent ones to grow in, so if they’re crowded, rotated, and misaligned, there’s a higher chance that their adult teeth will grow in that way.

 We can utilize customized, removable oral appliances that your child can wear to bed to create more room between their baby teeth so their adult teeth have plenty of room to grow in straight instead of crowded.
 We can also use these appliances to help them break bad oral habits that can impact their oral development, like thumb-sucking and tongue thrusting.
 By correcting these issues early on, we can help your little ones thrive!

 The Benefits of Phase 1 Orthodontics

 There are several benefits of having your child undergo Phase 1 Pediatric Orthodontics, some of these include: